Jun2786184671/JUNFlex/README.md

       	);
 		```
 	+ ```$Item```
-		* Item is a nice tool in JUNFlex that allows you to quickly create many types of views, from UIImageView to UILabel or UIButton
+		* Item is a nice tool in JUNFlex that allows you to quickly create many types of views, from UIImageView to UILabel and even UIButton.
 		```objc
 		$Vstack
       	.children(@[